 The type 1 skin tone has pale white skin due to the least melanin contents.
 People with such skin are very susceptible to sunburn even with little sun exposure.
 However, this skin does not tan rapidly.

 Type 2 - Fair skin

 Skin is characterized by pale or fair color.
-Skin easily burns, tans, and peels in presence of sunlight.
-People with this complexion also get the freckle when exposed to the sun.
+Skin easily burns, tans, and peels in the presence of sunlight.
+People with this complexion also get freckles when exposed to the sun.

 Type 3 - Medium skin